ecjane01/ecjane01.github.io/_posts/2020-05-29-becoming-autoimmune-dad.markdown

 title: "Becoming Autoimmune Dad"
 date: 2020-05-29
 ---
-To fully understand my daily struggle, I encourage us to watch the <a href="https://youtu.be/zrJRcyNRmxI" target="_blank">AT&T “just okay is not okay” commercials</a> and feign excitement if we all only felt “just okay.”
+To fully understand my daily struggle, I encourage others to watch the <a href="https://youtu.be/zrJRcyNRmxI" target="_blank">AT&T “just okay is not okay” commercials</a> and feign excitement if feeling “just okay” was a good day.
 My daily struggles overtook my life.
 They wrapped around me preventing me from completing the simplest of tasks.
 They broke relationships and slowly dug a hole for me to hide.

 ## Diagnosis